ckatkinson/TriangulationCalculator/README.md

     eulercharacteristic(cpx)

 and get 2.
-If we knew that cpx was connected and orientable, we would know what surface it was (if we have covered chapter 5 at this point (which we haven't (but will soon))).
+If we knew that cpx was connected and orientable, we would know what surface it was (if we had covered chapter 5 at this point (which we haven't (but will soon))).